ManueGE/AlamofireCoreData/README.md

 A nice [**Alamofire**](https://github.com/Alamofire/Alamofire) serializer that convert JSON into **CoreData** objects.

-With AlamofireCoreData, you will have your JSON mapped and your CoreData objects inserted in your context with a single line:
+With AlamofireCoreData, you will have your JSON mapped and your `NSManagedObject` instances inserted in your context with just a few lines:

 ````swift
 // User is a `NSManagedObject` subclass